kyle-lt/otel-java-basic/README.md

   ```

 #### OpenTelemetry Exporters
-The `endpoint` section of the below should be configured appropriately.
-Note, the `x-api-key` header is defined in the `.env` file.
+The `endpoint` section of the below should be configured by replacing `<your_appd_otel_endpoint>` with the proper AppDynamics API endpoint defined in [the docs](https://docs.appdynamics.com/22.3/en/application-monitoring/ingest-opentelemetry-trace-data#IngestOpenTelemetryTraceData-ConfiguretheOpenTelemetryCollectorYAMLFile) - example for US endpoint below.

+Note, the `x-api-key` header is already defined in the `.env` file, so there is no need to define it here.
 ```yaml
 exporters:
   ...